Adaptive Robust Kernels for Non-Linear Least Squares Problems: Experimental Evaluation

 \subsection{Application to Iterative Closest Point}

 The first experiment is designed to show the advantages of our approach for LiDAR-based registration in form of ICP.
-We integrated our truncated adaptive robust kernel to the existing SLAM system, called surfel-based mapping (SuMa)~\cite{behley2018rss}, which performs point-to-plane projective ICP for 3D LiDAR scans.
-First, we compare the performance of our approach against a fixed robust kernel used in SuMa, \ie Huber.
-Second, we compare it to the Huber kernel plus an additional, hand-crafted outlier rejection step before optimization as used in the original implementation~\cite{behley2018rss}.
-This outlier rejection step removes all correspondences, which have a distance of more than $2\,m$ or which have an angular difference greater than $30^\circ$ between the estimated normals of observations and the corresponding normals of the surfels.
+We integrated our truncated adaptive robust kernel into an existing SLAM system, called surfel-based mapping (SuMa)~\cite{behley2018rss}, which performs point-to-plane projective ICP for 3D LiDAR scans.
+The ICP registration is performed in a frame-to-frame fashion on consecutive scans.
+We compare the performance of our approach against two fixed robust kernels, \ie, Huber and Geman-McClure, as well as to a hand-crafted outlier rejection scheme as used in the original implementation of SuMa~\cite{behley2018rss}.
+This hand-crafted scheme combines a Huber kernel with an additional outlier rejection step that removes all correspondences, which have a distance of more than $2\,m$ or which have an angular difference greater than $30^\circ$ between the estimated normals of observations and the corresponding normals of the surfels.
+Finally, we also compare it to the original adaptive kernel by Barron~\cite{barron2019cvpr}.

-We evaluate all three approaches on the odometry datasets of the KITTI Vision Benchmark~\cite{geiger2012cvpr} and summarize the results in~\tabref{tab:kitti-eval}.
-We observe that our proposed approach, which does \emph{not} require an outlier rejection step at all, performs better or is on-par with fixed kernel plus outlier rejection scheme for all the sequences.
-At the same time, using only the fixed kernel without the outlier rejection step fails for several sequences.
+We evaluate all these approaches on the odometry datasets of the KITTI vision benchmark~\cite{geiger2012cvpr} and summarize the results in~\tabref{tab:kitti-eval}.
+The best performance in terms of relative translation error for each sequence is highlighted in bold.
+We observe that our proposed approach, which does \emph{not} require an outlier rejection step at all, performs better or is on-par with fixed kernel plus outlier rejection scheme for many of the sequences.
+At the same time, using only the fixed kernel without the outlier rejection step fails for some of the sequences.
+In particular for Sequence 04, both the fixed kernel using Huber and the hand-crafted outlier rejection scheme fail, whereas our approach performs the best on this sequence.
+Our approach performs slightly better with respect to the adaptive kernel by Barron~\cite{barron2019cvpr}, with the biggest gain in Sequence 01, which requires negative $\alpha$ values to deal with the outliers coming from dynamic objects in the scene.
+On average over all the sequences, our approach provides the best accuracy in terms relative translation error.
+Here, we note that our approach is not the best in terms of relative rotational error, but is around the 1\%~mark, which is on-par with other approaches.
 These results are promising as by using our adaptive robust kernel, we do not need any hand-crafted outlier rejection mechanism, which in practice requires manual tuning for new data or different sensor configurations.